xavctn/img2table/README.md

 :warning::warning::warning: **Disclaimer** <br>
 The implemented method to handle skewed/rotated images is approximate and might not work on every image.
-It is preferable to pass well-orientated images as inputs.<br>
+It is preferable to pass well-oriented images as inputs.<br>
 Moreover, when setting the `detect_rotation` parameter to `True`, image coordinates and bounding boxes returned by other methods might not correspond to the original image.